 Elina was a somewhat troubled individual – or is it just the way the stories have been told?
 She was a force to be reckoned with.
 She even gave a catholic priest a piece of her mind once after an incident of ill-treatment involving my mother (we are Anglican).
-This at the time was not how one was expected to behave with a man of the church.
+Of course, this, at the time, was not how one was expected to behave with a man of the church.
 Still, putting all the stories and bits and pieces together, I get a sense of terror.
-But, she was also an alcoholic, so I guess that makes it a bit complicated.
+But she was also an alcoholic, so I guess that makes it a bit complicated.

 As our country marks its 250th anniversary, I cannot help but ponder a little bit of our heritage, in particular, my own.
-I do not have a single picture of any of them which could maybe create some form of connection.
-Despite this though, I feel like I know them.
+I do not have a single picture of them, which could maybe create some form of connection.
+Despite this, though, I feel like I know them.
 The short Indian man in a sarong roaming market streets, Elina’s long Cinderella hair, Moris’ temper – I have paid enough attention to know a tiny bit of the puzzle that they were.
 I will never have the missing pieces, but that’s OK, because, in many ways, I am them.

 BY Marie-France Watson